ben44496/2021-spring-notes/211/211-instruction-manual/instruction-manual.md

     ```

     Note: Make sure to replace `NETID` with your actual NetID in the URL.
-- <a name="trouble4"></a>There is no option to choose a Dockerfile when I try to create a new container
-  - Make sure you have done [step 3 of the Docker install](#docker-3).
-- My FastX is being rejected
-  - Most likely it is because it doesn't like your IP or you do not have port forward enabled.
-Try connecting to campus VPN using this link: https://go.illinois.edu/vpn
 - None of my Git commands are working!
   - You may need to install Git (especially if you are on Windows).
 Follow [this website](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for information on how to do it.